danielfett/yesses/README.md

 ## `discover DomainsAndIPs` ##
-Based on domain names as "seeds", tries to find new domain names by guessing expansions for wildcards and expanding CNAMEs.
+Based on domain names as &#34;seeds&#34;, tries to find new domain names by guessing expansions for wildcards and expanding CNAMEs.
 Finds IP addresses from A and AAAA records.